tlswg/tls13-spec/draft-ietf-tls-tls13.md

 compromise the master_secret without breaking the secure hash operations.

 Sessions cannot be resumed unless both the client and server agree.
-If either parties suspects that the session may have been compromised, or that certificates may have expired or been revoked, it should force a full handshake.
+If either party suspects that the session may have been compromised, or that certificates may have expired or been revoked, it should force a full handshake.
 An upper limit of 24 hours is suggested for session ID lifetimes, since an attacker who obtains a master_secret may be able to impersonate the compromised party until